 We will conclude the experience with a visit to the Leather School of Santa Croce, one of the most prestigious institutions that carry on the ancient tradition of Florentine leather processing.
 The school was founded after WWII and today still educates future leather workers.

 Max size group: 8 people

-Please note: the museums have variable time-tables on Sunday and Monday.
-Please check out with me about this.
+The museums may have different schedules on Sunday and Monday.
+Please check with me.

-On the day of the experience or for no shows: there is a 100% cancellation fee.
+On the day of the experience or for no-shows, there is a 100% cancelation fee.